minhhoccode111/game-management/README.md

 - CRUD

-## Outcome

-- Used C#
-- Used MVC
-- Used Razor
-- Used SQLite
-- Used EF Core
-- Used .NET Core
-- Used Bootstrap
-- ...

 ## To-do

-- Use MS SQL instead of SQLite
 - Upload images instead of hard coded links
   - Or validate if an [image link is valid](https://stackoverflow.com/questions/11082804/detecting-image-url-in-c-net)